TheDammedGamer/DocStoreAPI/README.md

 # DocStoreAPI
-A simple asp.net core document managment api, backed by SQL Server, Azure storage and SMB shares, and secured by Azure Active Directory or Active Directory .
+A simple asp.net core document managment api, backed by SQL Server, Azure storage and SMB shares, and secured by Azure Active Directory or Active Directory.

 At it's core DocStoreAPI is a simple API designed to be easily intergratable with other projects that require an auditable document managment system.

 # In-Practice
-The application stores documents within `stors` such as a file share or Azure Blob Storage, and then stores the document metadat within SQL Server.
-Buisness Metadta is stored as simple Key Value Pairs where as the document properties are stored in a flat structure.
+The application stores documents within `stors` such as a file share or Azure Blob Storage, and then stores the document metadata within SQL Server.
+Buisness Metadata is stored as simple Key Value Pairs where as the document properties are stored in a flat structure.

 ## To-Do (MVP)